Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 completely sure whether or not Great Father Daar would personally come out to inspect the site, but he was reasonably certain of it, simply based on his recollection and experience with him.
-The Weaver landed, the side doors slid open, and....yes.
+The Weaver landed, the side doors slid open, and... yes.
 That colossal shambling wall of muscle could **only** be Him.

 He wasn't alone of course; he was escorted by a Claw from Stoneback's First Fang, his Whitecrest attache, Father Regaari, and a group of civilian Humans